gitpod-io/retired-gatsby-website/src/docs/index.md

 #### Prebuilds {#prebuilds}

-Gitpod continuously builds your git branches like a CI server.
+Gitpod continuously builds *all* your git branches like a CI server.
 Whenever your code changes (e.g. when new commits are pushed to your repository), Gitpod can prebuild workspaces, i.e. run the init commands in your .gitpod.yml before you even start a workspace.

-Then, when you do create a new workspace on a branch, or Pull/Merge Request, for which a prebuild exists, this workspace will load much faster, because all dependencies will have been already downloaded ahead of time, and your code will be already compiled.
+Then, when you do create a new workspace on a branch, or Pull/Merge Request, for which a prebuild exists, this workspace will load much faster, because all dependencies will have been already downloaded ahead of time and your code will be already compiled.

 Only with [prebuilds enabled](https://www.gitpod.io/docs/prebuilds/#enable-prebuilt-workspaces) your dev environment can turn fully ephemeral.